jordanlaforest/drawgame/README.md

 # Running

-After installing, run the following two commands, in two terminals:
-1. `cd client && npm start`
-2. `cd server && npm start`

-The client server is a live reload beefy instance.
-The server is the regular Game API server / web socket server.
-In production these will eventually be merged.
+After installing, you only need to `cd server && npm start`.
+The server has a livereload server enabled with [tinylr](https://github.com/mklabs/tiny-lr) and [watchify](https://github.com/substack/watchify).
+Watchify cache makes the build soooo much faster than with beefy.
+Anyways, this all runs on top of the basic express app.

+Important note: in development, the index.html page requests `bundle.js` which is what watchify actually builds.
+So, you must leave this file in index.html during development.